This article was originally written on November 5, 2016 and updated on September 19, 2020

-Our core values are those deep down beliefs we hold about our purpose and our place in the world.
-Core values might be considered our soul’s expression – they tell us who we are what we value.
+Our values are those deep down beliefs we hold about our purpose and our place in the world.
+Values might be considered our soul’s expression – they tell us who we are.
 And when we live in alignment with them, we feel authentic and fulfilled.

 - commitment to my own education;

 - development of material that resonated with me;

 - reaching out to organizations that might be interested in what I could offer;

 - working mindfully and kindly with prospective partners;